 Employment History and Eligible Degrees

-In addition to credit score and income stability, some private lenders may consider an applicant’s employment history.
-A stable job or a promising career trajectory can strengthen the application for student loan refinancing.
+Some private lenders may consider an applicant’s employment history in addition to credit score and income stability.
+A stable job or a promising career trajectory can strengthen an application for student loan refinancing.

 Moreover, certain undergraduate degrees might make borrowers more eligible for refinancing with specific private lenders.
-For instance, engineering or computer science degrees could be preferred by some lenders due to the potential higher future earnings associated with these fields.
+For instance, some lenders might prefer engineering or computer science degrees due to the potential higher future earnings associated with these fields.

 Pros: